-What can you do with \mathbf{x} on directory but not \mathbf{r} ?
+What can you do with x on directory but not r?

-What permissions are needed to read a file ? x on the entire path and r for the file
+What permissions are needed to read a file ? x on the entire path and r for the file needs info from inode, thus x on the parent directory (also, x on the path); independent of permissions on name.

-What permissions are needed for ls -1 file? needs info from inode, thus x on the parent directory (also, x on the path); independent of permissions on file. if file is a directory, ls -1 lists contents (needs r) ls -ld only gives directory info, so answer is as above What permissions are needed to delete a file ? w in parent directory, as well as x Need not have w for the file!
+What permissions are needed for ls -1 name?

+if name is a directory, ls -1 lists contents (needs r) ls -ld only gives directory info, so answer is as above

+What permissions are needed to delete a file ?

-What can you do with x on directory but not r ?You can access a file with known name, but can't search for a file (e.g. search for file on a web server)
+What can you do with x on directory but not r?
+You can access a file with known name, but can't search for a file (e.g. search for file on a web server)

-What permissions are needed to read a file ? x on the entire path and r for the file

-What permissions are needed for ls -l file? needs info from inode, thus x on the parent directory (also, x on the path); independent of permissions on file. if file is a directory, ls -l lists contents (needs r) ls -ld only gives directory info, so answer is as above What permissions are needed to delete a file ? w in parent directory, as well as x
+What permissions are needed to read a file ? x on the entire path and r for the file needs info from inode, thus x on the parent directory (also, x on the path); independent of permissions on name.

+if name is a directory, 1s -1 lists contents (needs r)

+1s -1d only gives directory info, so answer is as above

+What permissions are needed to delete a file?